SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ### Clarifications on Countermeasures for Mix-Up Variants {#CountermeasureUpdate}

-According to the countermeasures specified in {{Section 4.4.2 of !RFC9700}} (referred to hereafter as "existing mix-up countermeasures"), both defenses require the client to store and compare the issuer identifier of the authorization server.
-The defenses are sufficient to protect against most mix-up attack variants, with a few specific cases requiring clarification:

-The second paragraph of {{Section 4.4.2 of !RFC9700}} contains the following statement:
+According to the countermeasures specified in {{Section 4.4.2 of !RFC9700}} (referred to hereafter as "existing mix-up defenses"), both defenses require the client to store and compare the issuer of the authorization server.
+Specifically, the issuer is defined in the second paragraph of {{Section 4.4.2 of !RFC9700}} as follows:

 {:style="empty"}
 * The issuer serves ... as an abstract identifier for the combination of the authorization endpoint and token endpoint that are to be used in the flow.
 If an issuer identifier is not available ..., a different unique identifier for this tuple or the tuple itself can be used instead.

+Existing mix-up defenses are sufficient to protect against most attack variants, with a few specific cases requiring clarification:

-For the mix-up attack variant in "Implicit Grant", since the flow does not involve a token endpoint, the authorization endpoint MAY be used as the equivalent of issuer if an issuer identifier is not available.
-Then, clients MUST apply existing mix-up countermeasures.
+* For the mix-up attack variant in "Implicit Grant", since the flow does not involve a token endpoint, a unique identifier for the authorization endpoint URL MAY be used as the equivalent of issuer if an issuer identifier is not available.
+Then, clients MUST apply existing mix-up defenses.

-For all three subvariants of the "Per-AS Redirect URIs" variant, clients MUST follow existing mix-up countermeasures to defend against mix-up attacks.
+* For all three subvariants of the "Per-AS Redirect URIs" attack variant ({{PerASUpdate}}), clients MUST follow existing mix-up defenses to defend against mix-up attacks.
 Clients MAY choose to reuse the per-AS redirection URI already configured in their deployments to satisfy the "distinct redirection URI for each issuer" requirement when implementing the "Mix-Up Defense via Distinct Redirect URIs" defense ({{Section 4.4.2.2 of !RFC9700}}).
-For subvariant 2 ("Cross Social-Network Request Forgery"), the existing mix-up countermeasures alone are insufficient.
+For subvariant 3 ("Cross Social-Network Request Forgery"), the existing mix-up defenses alone are not sufficient.
 In addition, authorization servers MUST enforce exact redirection URI matching, as specified in {{Section 4.1.3 of !RFC9700}}.

-Note that when the issuer identifier is not unique to a client (i.e., the client can interact with multiple configurations of the same authorization server), the security considerations are discussed in {{OpenEcosystem}}.
+Note that when the issuer identifier is not unique to a client (i.e., the client can interact with multiple configurations of the same authorization server), the security considerations are beyond the scope of mix-up attacks and are further discussed in {{OpenEcosystem}}.

 ## Attacks in Open Ecosystems {#OpenEcosystem}